 20 min- 1

-In a bowl, combine 120 ml water, 1 tsp dashi stock powder, and 1 tsp cornstarch, mixing well.
-Crack 4 eggs into the bowl and gently mix without breaking the egg whites.
-Add 1/4–1/2 tsp light soy sauce, 1/2 tsp mirin, and a pinch of salt, then adjust the seasoning to your taste.
+In a bowl, combine 120cc water, 1 tsp dashi powder, and 1 tsp potato starch, and mix well.
+Crack in 4 eggs and gently mix so the egg whites are fully incorporated but not overbeaten.
+Add 1/4–1/2 tsp light soy sauce, 1/2 tsp mirin, and a pinch of salt, then taste and adjust the seasoning.

 - 2